 Secondary or Revisional Bariatric Surgery

-It is important to note that gastric sleeve and gastric bypass patients should expect some weight regain over the longer term.
-This is due to the natural stretching of the stomach pouch over time.
+It is important to note that bariatric patients should expect some weight regain over the longer term.

 Considerations of a Secondary or Revisional Bariatric Procedure

 It is important to note that there are added risks associated with follow-up procedures, especially if you are in less than ideal general health.
 Before considering a follow-up bariatric procedure, it is important that we rule out lifestyle causes such as overeating or under-exercising as a reason for weight regain.

 If you are considering a follow-up bariatric procedure, you do not need to attend bariatric seminar.
 Please call to schedule a consultation with our office.
 Our surgeons will require your operative note from you previous bariatric surgey and will evaluate your particular situation to offer the best solution for your circumstance.